s-arora-1987/stable-baselines3/docs/modules/ppo.rst

 Box           ✔️      ✔️
 MultiDiscrete ✔️      ✔️
 MultiBinary   ✔️      ✔️
-Dict          ❌     ✔️
 ============= ====== ===========

 Example
 -------

-This example is only to demonstrate the use of the library and its functions, and the trained agents may not solve the environments.
-Optimized hyperparameters can be found in RL Zoo `repository <https://github.com/DLR-RM/rl-baselines3-zoo>`_.

 Train a PPO agent on ``Pendulum-v0`` using 4 environments.